HighGain-9396/IGSIDSC/README.md

 Simulation Details:

 All the M-files used for generating the plots of the proposed converter were simulated in MATLAB.
 The circuit diagram of the proposed converter was simulated using PSIM software.
 The circuit parameters include a 5mH inductor, a switching frequency of 50kHz, and capacitors C1 to C5, each valued at 10µF.
-The input voltage is 48V, the output voltage is 650V, and the power rating is 200W.
+The input voltage is 48V, and the output voltage is 650V.